How to Remove a User in Linux

 userdel: user username is currently logged in

 The user has an active login session.
-Ask the user to log out, terminate the session, or use userdel -f only when you understand the risk:
+Ask the user to log out, or end the session yourself on a systemd distribution:

 Terminal